To learn more about Gray check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 12/12: SPD +35%

 A solid option for DPS characters planning to fight in extended battles or who value taking initiative in the initial turn order.
 Loses value when damage dealers are able to rely on their teammates for gauge boosting instead of their own Speed.
-When playing Gray in a more supportive role where his main focus is on keeping his CRIT RATE buff and [-DEF] debuff active, this sets priority goes up substantially.
-While it may be lesser overall DPS it is faster cycling and thus better support.
+When playing Gray in a more supportive role where his main focus is on keeping his CRIT RATE buff and [-DEF] debuff active this Matrix Sets priority goes up substantially.
+While it may be less DPS overall, it is faster cycling and thus better support.

 115.11%